akhileshpandey2511/25-Days-Backend-Challange/Day_6/README.md

-## Day_6:Ecommerce and Hospital management Data modelling
+## Day_6: Ecommerce and Hospital management Data modelling

 ### Overview
 This repository contains the data modeling for both E-commerce and Hospital Management systems.